Ian-Blanshard/MP4-Coffee-Shop/README.md

 #### The color scheme for the site

+The colour scheme for the site is a simple black and white style, this was what I began building the site with and as I added features I thought it looked nice and kept the store user friendly.
+Although if I had more time I would have like to experiment with other options.
+I chose to focus on building the features of the store.

 #### The fonts used for the site

+The fonts used for the site were from google fonts.

+I chose a serif font 'Lobster' for some of the titles.

+I chose a sans-serif font 'Lato' for the majority of the site, including the part in which readability was of high importance, such as checkout pages.

+Both fonts have fallbacks of serif and sans-serif in case there was an issues with font loading or support.

 <br>

 ## Features <a name="features"></a>

 ### Database <a name="database"></a>